mauries-lopez/Information-Storage/[4th] Notes/CCINOV8/Midterms.md

 ---
 # **Lean Canvas Model**
 *Helps startup founders mitigate risk and uncertainty associated with the product inception*
+- Primarily focused on problems and solutions as key foundational elements for a startup

 Key Difference of Lean Canvas Model from the Business Canvas Model is its problem-solution oriented approach and focus on the customer.
 - Changes: